 Parts 2 and 3 of of the documentary "The Music of Shall We Dance" deal with the songs "They All Laughted," "Shall We Dance," "Slap That Base" and " They Can't Take That Away from Me."

 Part 1 can be seen on the Cafe Songbook page for the song "Let's Call the Whole Thing Off.")
+(Please complete or pause one

 video before starting another.)